David W. Andrews, Ph.D.

 Johns Hopkins University School of Education

 Dean David Andrews, who has dedicated his career to enhancing opportunities for children and youth by strengthening families, communities, and schools, was reappointed to a second five-year term in July 2015.
 Under Andrews’ leadership, the Johns Hopkins University School of Education (SOE) has become a national leader in providing teachers, counselors, special educators, and public safety personnel access to high quality instruction, developing evidence-based models of instruction, and recruiting top scholars to its faculty.
 During his first term, SOE significantly expanded its research capacity through its three world-class research centers – the Center for Social Organization of Schools, Center for Research and Reform in Education and the Center for Technology in Education.
 A PhD program has been established and the practitioner focused online EdD has been expanded.
 Both programs are attracting researchers and educational leaders, nationally and internationally, committed to improving educational policy and practice.
-All of which helped SOE achieve its # 1 ranking by U.S. News & World Report for graduate schools of education two years in a row.
+All of which has helped SOE rank among the top graduate schools of education in the nation by U.S. News & World Report for the past three years.

 2013 Recipient of the Friend of the Education Industry Award by the Education Industry Association for efforts to reform education for the betterment of schools, teachers and students.